find the dollar

-- Write the double letter ll combination on the board and explain to the children that double ll makes the /l/ sound, then invite them to watch for words with that combination.
+- Write the double letter -ll combination on the whiteboard, explain to the children that double ll makes the /l/ sound, and then invite them to watch for words with that combination.

-- Show the children the wallet (see graphic) printed on yellow paper or made from folded yellow paper.
+- Show the children the wallet graphic that is printed on yellow paper or made from folded yellow paper.

-- Label the wallet by writing yellow wallet, and point out that both words have the double letter -ll combination in the middle of the word.
+- Label the wallet by writing yellow wallet and then point out that both words have the double letter -ll combination in the middle of the word.

-- Place the picture cards and dollar picture (see below) in or under the pretend wallet.
+- Place the picture cards and dollar picture in, or under, the pretend wallet.

 - Point out that each word is spelled with the double letter combination -ll in the middle of the word.

-- Read the target text, A Dollar in My Wallet (see below) to the children.
+- Read the A Dollar in My Wallet target text to the children.

-- Read the A Dollar in My Wallet text again fading support.
+- Read the A Dollar in My Wallet text with the children again, fading support.

 - Have the children list the words from the text spelled with -ll.

-- Have the children create their own paper wallet (see directions below), write down -ll words from the board on small pieces of paper to put in their wallet, then take turns pulling them out of the wallet and reading them to each other.
+- Have the children create their own paper wallet, write the -ll words from the board onto small pieces of paper (to put into their wallet), and then take turns pulling them out of the wallet and reading them to each other.